nautobot/nautobot/nautobot/docs/plugins/development.md

 urlpatterns += router.urls
 ```

++++ 1.5.1
+    Changelog and Notes views and URLs are now provided in the NautobotUIViewSet and NautobotUIViewSetRouter.

 ### Utilizing Generic Django Views

 The use of `generic` Django views can aid in plugin development.
 As an example, let's write a view which displays a random animal and the sound it makes.
 First, create the view in `views.py`: